60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Ice Climb at Maligne Canyon, Tangle Falls, or Edge of the World

 Rockaboo Mountain Adventures offers beginners with no experience the opportunity to ice climb in the winter.
 This fun, safe, thrilling adventure is great for anyone 12 and up.
 Ice climbing sites are either Tangle Falls, Edge of the World, or Maligne Canyon.
-If you have a preference, you can suggest when you book, but they typically decide the site based on weather.
-Often it’s the stunning Maligne Canyon.
+If you have a preference, you can suggest it when you book, but they typically decide on the site based on weather.
+Often, it’s the stunning Maligne Canyon.

-This six-hour tour is excellent for those that have been around town for a few days in Jasper and looking for something unique to do in this winter mountain wonderland.
+This six-hour tour is excellent for those who have been around town for a few days in Jasper and looking for something unique to do in this winter mountain wonderland.
 All gear (boots, crampons, harnesses, axes, helmet) is included in the tour!

 Getting to Jasper

-• Vancouver to Jasper: This is a long stretch that will take about 10 hours (868.8 km) via BC-5 N.
+- Vancouver to Jasper: This is a long stretch that will take about 10 hours (868.8 km) via BC-5 N.

-• Calgary to Jasper: There are a few ways to get from Calgary to Jasper, but the most direct will take 5 hours (413.3 km) via Trans-Canada Hwy/AB-1 W and AB-93 N.
+- Calgary to Jasper: There are a few ways to get from Calgary to Jasper, but the most direct will take 5 hours (413.3 km) via Trans-Canada Hwy/AB-1 W and AB-93 N.

 Train to Jasper

-• Via Rail: The trail from Edmonton to Jasper runs almost daily and takes 6.5 hours with a few stops.
+- Via Rail: The trail from Edmonton to Jasper runs almost daily and takes 6.5 hours with a few stops.
 Though the schedule isn’t super convenient as most trains depart at midnight.
 This train is not a scenic train.

-• Rocky Mountaineer: The Rocky Mountaineer runs scenic train journeys from Vancouver to Jasper.
-These routes are best for those looking for a multiple day tour, rather than those looking to get to Jasper quickly.
+- Rocky Mountaineer: The Rocky Mountaineer runs scenic train journeys from Vancouver to Jasper.
+These routes are best for those looking for a multiple-day tour rather than those looking to get to Jasper quickly.

 Bus to Jasper